danieltamming/interview-analysis/README.md

 # InterviewAnalysis
 Scripts and functions to scrape and analyze text from [ASAP Sports](http://www.asapsports.com/), a sports interview transcript site.
 Thus far the code is focused entirely on practice day interviews between National Hockey League Stanley Cup Final games.
 The resulting study can be found in [this](https://medium.com/analytics-vidhya/a-quantitative-study-of-nhl-interviews-25b28821364b) Analytics Vidhya __Medium post__.
-I've also published the [dataset on Kaggle](https://www.kaggle.com/dtamming/national-hockey-league-interviews).
+I've also published the dataset on [Kaggle](https://www.kaggle.com/dtamming/national-hockey-league-interviews).

-Those whose sole interest is in the data itself need only to use data/interviews_clean.txt, although _utils.py_ provides useful helper functions.

 The functions (in bold below) that collect, clean, and access the data are well commented and written with other users in mind.

 ### Python Files
+___create\_csv.py___:
+ - converts the html-tagged data into a Pandas dataframe, which is then saved as a csv

 ___scraper.py___:
  - scrapes interview data from the hockey portion of the site